abdullah-zaiter/Checkers-Game-Assembly/README.md

 # Checkers-Game-Assembly
-Workspace for the final project of OAC.
+Our Workspace of the final project of Computer Organization and Architecture.